Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

  * **id** -- The unique ID identifing this specific option.
  * **label** --  A descriptive label that is suitable for displaying to an end user.
  * **isOther** -- A boolean indicating if this specific option is used to select "other" (i.e., "none of the above").
 There should only be one option in the array with isOther set to true.
-Furthermore, this element can be helpful to the user interface to trigger another event, such as revealing a text field for the end user to enter something not found in the dropdown list.
+Furthermore, this element can be helpful to the user interface for triggering another event, such as revealing a text field for the end user to enter something not found in the dropdown list.